Fostering Panel

 As a matter of good practice the Panel will endeavour to reflect ethnic minority representation within the local community.
 The Panel may also consider the requirements in relation to the recommendations required from the agenda items.

 Where it is considered that someone is unsuitable to be on the Central List, they must be given one months' notice in writing and reasons for the decision to end their inclusion on the list.
-The Chair will be appointed by the Executive Assistant Director.
+The Chair will be appointed by a senior leader.
 As from 1st October 2011 an Independent Chair must be appointed.

 The Fostering Manager must also appoint up to two Vice Chairs, whose role is to chair the Panel when the Chair is unavailable.